acalcutt/VistumblerCS/README.md

 - Click an access point in the list to view details
 - See signal strength, manufacturer, security settings
-- View signal history graph (planned)
+- View signal history as a line or bar graph (toggle with Graph 1 / Graph 2 buttons)
+- Open channel graphs for 2.4 GHz, 5 GHz, or 6 GHz via the View menu
+- Switch to Map view to see scanned APs on a live MapLibre map

+### Map View

+1. Click the **Map** button in the toolbar to switch to map mode
+2. The map loads the WifiDB relief style by default
+3. Use the layer buttons (Daily, Weekly, Monthly, 0–1 yr, etc.) to toggle WifiDB vector tile overlays
+4. Scanned APs with GPS coordinates appear as colour-coded circles in real time:
+   - Green = Open, Orange = WEP, Red = WPA/Secure
+5. Click a circle on the WifiDB layers to see AP details in a popup
+6. The GPS location indicator tracks your current position when GPS is active

 ### Exporting Data

-- File → Export → Choose format (KML, CSV, VS1)
+- File → Export → Choose format (KML, GPX, CSV, VS1, VSZ, NS1, NetXML, Kismet DB)
-- Select destination folder
+- Select destination file
 - Choose filtered or all access points

+### Importing Data

+- File → Import
+- Supports VS1, VSZ, NS1, NetXML, Kismet DB, CSV

 ## Configuration